Hay Time is an ambitious project that aims to save our disappearing species-rich hay meadows, grasslands and the wildlife they support.

 The Forest of Bowland Area of Outstanding Natural Beauty (AONB) lies to the west of the Yorkshire Dales National Park.
 It is internationally important for its heather moorland, blanket bog and rare birds and also contains a significant number of hay meadows.

 Meadow restoration in the Forest of Bowland

 Working with the Forest of Bowland AONB we launched the Bowland Hay Time project in May 2012.
-The initial phase of work involved meadow restoration work on 50.2 hectares of degraded meadow and was supported by Natural England, Lancashire Wildlife Trust, RSPB and others, and funded by the Lancashire Environmental Fund, the Forest of Bowland AONB and YDMT.
-Up to the end of 2016 we had restored an impressive 100 hectares of degraded meadow, setting the meadows off on the road to recovery.
+The initial phase of work involved meadow restoration work on 50.2 hectares of degraded meadow and was funded by the Lancashire Environmental Fund, the Forest of Bowland AONB and YDMT.
+Up to the end of 2018 the project had improved the quality of 65 meadow sites, covering over 300 acres of grassland in the AONB.

 Bell Sykes Coronation Meadows, Slaidburn